 In this article, you will learn to add a sticker to a texture with WebGL.
-In detail, you will learn how to use the Three.js JavaScript library to add an overlay image to a texture.
-You can learn about other image operations like resizing libraries like React here.
+In detail, you will see how to use the Three.js JavaScript library to add an overlay image to a texture.
+Check out our guide to explore other image editing operations, such as resizing an image in React.

 Dealing with 3D graphics used to be a challenging, complex, and time-consuming task.
-But thanks to libraries like three.js
+Thanks to libraries like three.js

 , it has become more accessible than ever.
-Follow this easy step-by-step how-to and achieve this result:
+Follow this easy step-by-step how-to and achieve the following result:

 Prerequisites

-Here are all the prerequisites required to follow this tutorial and build the demo application shown above:
+Here are all the prerequisites you need to meet to follow this tutorial and build the demo application shown above:

 What is Three.js?

-As you can verify here, browsers currently support the most popular WebGL features.
+As you can verify from the MDN compatibility page, browsers currently support the most popular WebGL features.
 However, keep in mind that the user’s device must meet hardware requirements for some features to work.

 Now, let’s see it in action!